JuNasciiG/js-study/01-basics/numbers/README.md

-# Basics/strings
+# Basic Numbers

-This folder contains examples and exercises focusing on strings in JavaScript.
+This folder contains examples and exercises focusing on numbers in JavaScript.